DCI/scaladci/README.md

   }
 }
 ```
-Comments in the code base explains in more detail how it works.
+Comments in the code base explains in more detail how the transformation works.

 Solution inspired by Risto Välimäki's
 [post](https://groups.google.com/d/msg/object-composition/ulYGsCaJ0Mg/rF9wt1TV_MIJ)